Archive for finances

 If you want to hear an artist’s perspective on all of this, I spoke with the Kansas City rapper, Vigalantee about the beef between Jay Z and Beanie Sigal.
 Click below to hear the conversation:

-Dr. Boyce Watkins is a finance Professor at Syracuse University and author of the book, “Black American Money.”
+Dr. Boyce Watkins is a Finance Professor at Syracuse University and author of the book, “Black American Money.”
 To have Dr. Boyce commentary delivered to your email, please click here.

 Permalink | Email this | Linking Blogs | Comments